 He was awarded a one-year a postdoctoral fellowship at Dublin City University by the Irish Research Council (formerly IRCHSS).
 A monograph based on his thesis is published by Palgrave Macmillan (April 2015).

-He is coordinator of a project called PESTUGE which is funded by grant of €1 million from the EU’s Erasmus+ programme (project reference number 561589-EPP-1-2015-1-IE-EPPKA2-CBHE-JP).
-It involves eight partners in four countries, in developing the teaching of peace studies at universities in the Republic of Georgia.
+He coordinated a project called PESTUGE, funded by grant of €1 million from the EU’s Erasmus+ programme (project reference number 561589-EPP-1-2015-1-IE-EPPKA2-CBHE-JP).
+It involved eight partners in four countries, in developing the teaching of peace studies at universities in the Republic of Georgia.
 It is a three-year project (2015 to 2018).

 His undergraduate studies were in psychology (UCD), with postgraduate studies in journalism and an MA in International Relations (DCU).